 If having a wide variety of recipes is important to you, the service is worth trying.

-*For a limited time only, Frugal Rules readers can get 14 free meals, three surprise gifts, and free shipping with HelloFresh’s Black Friday & Cyber Monday offer!
+*For a limited time only, Frugal Rules readers can get 16 free meals, three surprise gifts, and free shipping with their first HelloFresh purchase!

 Read our review of the HelloFresh menu here to learn more.